influenzanet/surveys-standards/docs/survey_description.md

 Fields:
 - **text** : response label
-- **comment** : Comment about interpretation or presentation of item
+- **comment** : Comment about interpretation or presentation of item.
+Can be a string or an array of strings.
 - **value** : value use to identify this value in the output data model (key, value, or to infer field name)
 - **extra** : data name of the question to be used as extra field (see below).
+- **description**: Textual description to be shown to the user to give more explanation.
+- **platforms**: list of platforms (country code in upper case, e.g. 'UK') or 'all' if it's a core question (expected to be every where).

 **Extra Field**: Extra field (aka "open field") was a way to implement sub question attached to an input element (like a checkbox) to enable data enter of an extra information.
 Common usage was the "Other" field.
 It was not presented as a sub question but as a extra input alongside the checkbox.
 It was implemented directly in the question as an optional extra input in the old model.
 The description refers to the extra element as a question itself to avoid this exception in the description model.
 The "extra" field allow to link both questions with the data_name of this sub question.